warroyo/tmc-tap-vcf/README.md

 tanzu tmc tanzupackage tap get -n $TAP_NAME -o yaml | sed '1d' | ytt --data-values-file - --data-values-file tanzu-cli/values -f tanzu-cli/overlays/generation.yml -f intermediateca/. -f tanzu-cli/tap/tap-template.yml > generated/tap.yaml
 tanzu tmc tanzupackage tap update -n $TAP_NAME -f generated/tap.yaml
 ```

+## Deploy the sample app

+Becuase we are using carvel packages their needs to be some updates in the git repo in order to deploy the app.
+The current structure in the repo is setup for use with my carvel package in my repo.
+After running the supply chain, there will be a PR in your git repo to add the package.
+Follow the below steps to update the flux config to deploy the generated package.

+all updates will be made in `flux/packages/clusters/tap-run`

+1. update the `java-web-app-install.yml` file
+   1. update the `packageRef.versionSelection.constraints` to match your new package version
+   2. update the `hostname` in the values adn replace the base domain with your base domain.
+2. commit this and push to git
+3. flux will sync this into the run cluster and your app should be running